vectordotdev/vector/website/docs/about/data-model/log.md

 ### host

 Represents the originating host of the log.
-This is commonly used in [sources][docs.sources] but can be overridden via the `host_field` option for relevant sources.
+This is commonly used in [sources][docs.sources] but can be overridden via the `host_key` option for relevant sources.

 </Field>